 A program is running at Bundaleer Lodge where students from IGS high school visit the facility and write the memoirs of the residents.
 IGS developed the program for all their year 9 boys.
 The residents from Bundaleer and Algester Lodge have visits related to this exciting program.
 There have been very positive comments about the well behaved and respectful young visitors.
 The visiting IGS students have been working on writing a story related to something important from the residents' lives.
-The memoirs were presented to the residents on 25th November at 10am in Jasmine Lounge where a morning tea followed.
-If you would like to join the program in the 2020 please contact the Diversional Therapy team.
+The memoirs are presented to the residents later in the year.
+If you would like to join the program in 2020 please contact the Diversional Therapy team.